instantlinux/docker-tools/images/dovecot/README.md

 * If you have an LDAP server, put its settings in dovecot-ldap.conf.

-* Generate a dh.pem file for TLS:
+* (Optional, to save startup time) generate a dh.pem file for TLS:
   ```
   openssl dhparam -dsaparam -out dh.pem 4096
   ```